dmsimard/python-cephclient/README.rst

 ==================================================
 **0.1.0.2**

-- Implemented or fixed missing GET calls (All API GET calls are now supported)
+- Implemented or fixed missing GET calls (All API GET calls that are not under the '/tell' namespace are now supported)
 - Client can optionally raise an exception when requesting a unsupported body type for a provided API call (ex: requesting json through the wrapper for a call that is known to only return binary will raise an exception)
 - Client now supports binary type responses (ex: crush map, mon map, etc)
 - Improved the README (!)